hoanbklucky/eel4664-robotics-labs-webots-version/lab00_setup/README.md

    where.exe python
    ```

-5. Confirm that the version is Python 3.11 or 3.12 and that `where.exe python` identifies the python.org installation.
+5. Confirm that the version is Python 3.11 or 3.12 or later and that `where.exe python` identifies the python.org installation.
 6. Install the required packages:

    ```powershell